jaunesarmiento/fries/README.md

 Fries app.

+## Performance

+Surprisingly, Fries works well with PhoneGap.
+I didn't expect the CSS transitions to be this fast.
+Check out this [test video] that I made to show how a Fries app looks on PhoneGap.
+Although there are still glitches (like the black lines that appear on pop screen transition), I think Fries still does great for an HTML5 mobile app.

 ## Development Roadmap

 Fries aims to make Android apps fast and easy using just HTML, CSS and JavaScript.